s2t2/express-notes-mongo/DEPLOY.md

-# How to Deploy a Node app to Heroku from Scratch
+# How to Deploy this Node app to Heroku from Scratch

-This document describes the process of deploying a Node.js application to a production server hosted by Heroku.
+This document describes the process of deploying this Node.js application to a production server hosted by Heroku.

 ## Prerequisites